elie-moussy/controlPTZ/README.md

 ### Dependencies

-The calibration depends on several packages which have to be available on your machine.
+This package depends on several others which have to be available on your machine.

  - Libraries: